Cayman Islands

 Three Islands, Endless Possibilities

-With an average year-round temperature range of about 75° F in winter to about 85° F in the summer, the Cayman Islands boast some of the finest tropical weather.
+With an average year-round temperature range of about 75° F in winter to about 85° F in the summer, the Cayman Islands boasts some of the finest tropical weather.
 All three islands – Grand Cayman, Cayman Brac and Little Cayman – are coral outcrops surrounded by healthy coral reefs and dramatic walls close to shore, creating ideal conditions for the best diving and snorkeling in the Caribbean.

 Grand Cayman